 Manufacturers of veterinary chemical products in Australia must be appropriately licensed by the Australian Pesticides and Veterinary Medicines Authority (APVMA), unless specifically exempt.

 Before any step of manufacture can be undertaken in Australia, a manufacturer must apply for, and be issued with, a manufacturing licence from the APVMA.
 Licences are specific to sites, products and specific steps of manufacture, all of which are detailed in the scope of the licence and/or the licence conditions when a licence is issued.

 Applicants need to understand their responsibilities and obligations before applying for a licence.
-Part of this is understanding the Agvet Code, Manufacturing Principles and GMP Code.
+Part of this is understanding the Agvet Code, Manufacturing Principles and Good Manufacturing Practice (GMP) Code.
 They should also familiarise themselves with the application process and what fees must be paid on submission of the application and annually thereafter.

 How to apply

 Applications for a licence to manufacture veterinary chemical products in Australia must be submitted to the APVMA via our Online Services Portal.
 New users of the Online Services Portal will need to register for access.

 Nomination of key person (production and quality)

 When applying for an APVMA licence it is necessary to nominate key people for production and quality.
-These people will be listed in APVMA records as having control of:
+These people will be listed in APVMA records as having control of the:

 The Agricultural and Veterinary Chemicals Code Regulations, the Agricultural and Veterinary Chemicals (Manufacturing Principles) Determination 2014 and the Australian Code of Good Manufacturing Practice for Veterinary Chemical Products describes the responsibilities associated with the key production and quality personnel.